nivi-prasad-1/Predicting-Job-Satisfaction/README.md

 By focusing on these core drivers of satisfaction, we can provide actionable insights for both **jobseekers** and **policymakers**, reinforcing the value of aligning personal career goals with workplace opportunities for growth, stability, and intellectual engagement.

-### We also explored local interpretations using **LIME** (Local Interpretable Model-agnostic Explanations), a technique that helps explain what features contribute most to an individual’s probability of high job satisfaction.
+### We also explored local interpretations using **LIME** (Local Interpretable Model-agnostic Explanations), to explain what features contribute most to an individual’s probability of high job satisfaction.

-### What is LIME?

-The goal is to interpret individual predictions for job satisfaction using LIME (Local Interpretable Model-agnostic Explanations).
+Our goal was to interpret individual predictions for job satisfaction using LIME (Local Interpretable Model-agnostic Explanations).
 LIME provides local explanations, meaning it explains how certain features of a particular instance influence that specific prediction (whether it’s predicting high or low satisfaction).

 In this case, we're plotting the probability scores for four individual test instances.
 Each plot shows the model's predicted probability of 'High Satisfaction' vs. 'Low Satisfaction' for a single person or 'test instance', using 4 different rows of our X_test data.

-## Putting this in practice
+## Putting this into practice

-Let's take one of the examples/test instances we ran, as a potential user who's interested in learning about what could be informing their job satisfaction.
+Let's take one of the examples/test instances we ran using LIME, as a potential user who's interested in learning about what could be informing their job satisfaction.

 In this case our random forest model and LIME seeks to explain one of the 'test instances' we see, to explain the probability score, and contributing factors: